Equation For Gravitational Field Strength

 Understanding the Vector Nature of Gravitational Field Strength

 The equation g = GM/r² provides the magnitude of the gravitational field strength.
-However, gravity is a vector quantity, meaning it has both magnitude and direction.
-The direction of the gravitational field strength vector always points towards the center of the massive object (M).
+Because of that, the direction of the gravitational field strength vector always points towards the center of the massive object (M).
+Even so, gravity is a vector quantity, meaning it has both magnitude and direction.
 To fully represent the gravitational field, we need to incorporate this directional information.
-This is often done using vector notation, where the field strength is represented as:

 g = -GM/r² ȓ